About the Aortic Valve

 The aortic valve is one of four heart valves.
 It separates the left ventricle (which pumps blood to the body) from the aorta.
 It opens and closes automatically, based on pressure changes in your heart.
-A normal aortic valve has three leaflets.
-Some people are born with two leaflets; this is known as a bicuspid aortic valve.
-This irregular valve often leads to aortic stenosis.

 When you have damage to the aortic valve, it does not open and close properly.
 The two main types of aortic valve disease are aortic stenosis and aortic insufficiency/regurgitation.

-Aortic stenosis is a thickening of the valve leaflets, making it difficult for them to open and close.
+Aortic Stenosis is is a thickening of the valve leaflets, making it difficult for them to open and close.
 The condition may cause your heart to work harder to pump blood.
 Approximately 100,000 people in the United States have been diagnosed with severe aortic stenosis.
 This is often unpreventable and may be related to:

 - A buildup of calcium deposits which causes narrowing